MABelanger/jslib-html5-camera-photo/README.md

 Another js camera ?
 Yes!
 I found [webcamjs](https://github.com/jhuckaby/webcamjs/) and [jpeg_camera](https://github.com/amw/jpeg_camera) but i need to switch easily from camera `environment` and `user`.
 You need to build the constraint for getUserMedia()...
 Another need is to have a `sizeFactor` instead of a fixing 'width' and 'height' that can not fit with the ratio of the resolution that camera can pick.

 ## Features of the library.
-1. Choose between `environment` or `user` camera, fall back to the default camera.
+1. Choose between `facing mode` or `deviceId` camera, fall back to the default camera.
 2. Set `ideal resolution`, fall back to the default resolution.
 3. Get the `maximum resolution` of the camera, fall back to the default resolution.
 4. Choose dataURI `image format` type between `jpg` or `png`.